Self Employed Carpenter

 "Have you worked on apartments before?" he asked.

-"No, but I recently framed and trimmed a few single-family homes not far from here."
+"No, but I recently framed and trimmed a few single-family homes a few miles from here."

 "That's great," he said.
 "All of our work is subcontracted.
-We have large framing crews that are building the structures, and we have smaller crews that do the cornice work.
+We have large framing crews building the structures and smaller crews doing the cornice work.
 Are you interested in doing that?"

 "Sure," I said.
 "What does cornice entail?"